knatten/cppquiz23/questions/114/explanation.md

 The constness of `r`'s referent is also propagated to its members `u` and `p` (meaning one could not perform a mutating operation on `u`, e.g., calling `r.u.reset()`), but this has no effect on the instance of `C` that they both point *to*.
 That is, the pointers themselves become const, but the pointed-to objects remain non-const.
 Hence, they both still call the non-const version of `C::foo()`.

 The constness of the member `S::p` is the same for both `s` and `r`.
-Because it is declared as a const pointer, it does not change constness to follow the const-ness of its instance of `S` but remains a const pointer to a non-const object.
+Because it is declared as a const pointer, it does not change constness to follow the constness of its instance of `S` but remains a const pointer to a non-const object.